BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift201/02_templates_helm.md

 - Review the logs and notice that prometheus is trying to scrape every OpenShift project/namespace
 - Adjust the configMap
     - disable the full cluster scraping configuration by editing the manifest and **commenting out or deleteing lines 30 to 156**
+    - Also delete the securityContext section as this is invalid for OpenShift and will cause the deployment to fail
     - edit the `kubernetes-pod` job to add only the current project/namespace; such as